kswope/restjester/README.md

 ### If you want/need to compile your own binary

-Install [golang](https://golang.org/), download this repo, type make, the binary will be in server/bin/
+Install [golang](https://golang.org/), download this repo, type 'make', the binary will be in server/bin/

 ### ruby example using rest-client and rspec